The Weasley Calendar:

 Despite the fans’ wails of protest.

-And even if it didn’t reflect what she had already showed us in the books, in which Percy had to have been at least three years behind Charlie at Hogwarts, or Charlie would still have been there when Harry and Ron showed up.
+And even that it didn’t reflect what she had already showed us in the books, in which Percy had to have been at least three years behind Charlie at Hogwarts, or Charlie would still have been there when Harry and Ron showed up.
 At least he would have had to be if he finished the full 7 years course of study and sat the NEWTs at the end of it.

 And also despite the ruin of the fans’ years of over-complex calculations of Charlie and Bill’s probable ages, based upon the length of time it had been since Gryffindor last won the School Quidditch Cup.
 Winning the Cup, it turns out, had nothing whatsoever to do with the matter.
 The whole issue of the Quidditch Cup was either flotsam, a false lead, or completely irrelevant.